aconejos/klaunch/README.md

 ##  Commands

-- start [connector version]: Creates a Docker compose with all the necesary infrastrusture components.
+- start [connector version]: Creates a Docker compose with all the necessary infrastructure components.
 By default connects to the [release repository](https://repo1.maven.org/maven2/org/mongodb/kafka/mongo-kafka-connect/) and download the latest version of MongoDB Kafka Connect.

 - stop: Deletes the Docker compose components completely.

 - create: Creates a connector/sink Task based on an input config file path.(json format)

-- delete: Deletes all existing Tasks and topics.
-Infrastructure remains.
+- delete: Deletes all existing Tasks and topics. infrastructure remains.

 - show [components - messages]
     - Components: List running Tasks and existing Topics.